Temple Sinai (Oakland, California): Coffee era: 1921–1933

 After going without a rabbi for another two years, in 1921 Temple Sinai hired Rudolph I. Coffee, an Oakland native and cousin of Judah Leon Magnes.
 Coffee was outspoken, and passionately advocated liberal causes: he supported disarmament, birth control, and separation of church and state, and opposed prohibition, antisemitism, and Tammany Hall.
 Along with other local rabbis Jacob Nieto and Jacob Weinstein, he demanded the release of labor leaders and accused bombers Thomas Mooney and Warren Billings.
-He also supported California's compulsory sterilization of the mentally ill and mentally retarded, and eugenicist E. S. Gosney's advocacy on this issue.
+He also supported California's compulsory sterilization of the mentally ill and intellectually disabled, and eugenicist E. S. Gosney's advocacy on this issue.

 Coffee was involved in the California State Prison System, and during his tenure at Temple Sinai he was head of the Jewish Committee of Personal Service, a California-wide organization that "ministered to Jews in state prisons".
 In January 1924, California's governor appointed Coffee to the State Board of Charities and Corrections, which was responsible for supervising California's state prisons.

 In 1931, Coffee opposed California legislation intended to regulate the kosher food industry and prohibit fraudulent claims that foods were kosher.
 In a letter to state senator E.H.
 Christian he stated:

 I am unalterably opposed to this bill because Judaism need not call upon the State to settle its own internal affairs.
 We are starting a dangerous precedent in California which can only lead to evil consequences.

 Four years ago you assisted in preventing an increase of "wine rabbis."
 The law relative to sacramental wine was properly surrounded, and California Jews do not suffer the disgrace which eastern brethren feel.

 This will bring a "meat rabbi" into existence.
 New York state has this kosher law and yet it did not prevent the terrible scandal which was uncovered last month in New York City.
 Use your best influence to prevent it.

 If Judaism has not enough inner resources to meet present day conditions, the sooner it passes away the better.

 Despite Coffee's opposition, the legislation was enacted.

 Coffee's advocacy, and Temple Israel's financial instability, eventually contributed to his dismissal from Temple Sinai in 1933; at the same time that the membership was experiencing financial distress due to the Great Depression, Coffee was advocating higher salaries for government employees.
 After leaving Temple Sinai, he became chaplain at San Quentin State Prison.